Aloo Pakora: Crispy And Spicy Potato Pakora

 The best thing about these sliced potato fritters is it’s so easy to make that I can cut the spud and whisk the batter in no time.
 And they don’t take ages to fry up.

-What are potato pakoras made of?
+What are Potato Pakoras Made of?

 They are made of potatoes, gram flour/ chickpea flour, and spices.